alaindet/code-challenges-solutions/README.md

 # Codewars.com solutions

-This repository collects all my codewars.com solutions I'll come up with, from time to time.
-I usually solve katas in JavaScript using ES6 syntax to apply the learn-by-doing principles.
+This repository collects all my codewars.com *solutions* as well as *attempts*.
+Attempts have an `// ATTEMPT` comment on top.
+Every solution has a reference to the codewars website.

-## Solutions
+## Directory structure

 The directory hierarchy follows this convention